 “Clap Hands” is the first song I heard from this album.
 The opening percussion and marimbas are mesmerizing, lulling you into the dream like state you need to be in to fully appreciate Waits’ cock-eyed world.
 One of the things that makes Waits’ new innovative music successful is his band.
-The talented Marc Ribot, who can now be found on Elvis Costello’s latest album, The Delivery Man, plays a mean spooky guitar and his percussionists add levels altogether unheard of.
+The talented Marc Ribot, who later played on Elvis Costello’s The Delivery Man, plays a mean spooky guitar and his percussionists add levels altogether unheard of.
 The craziness continues with the Farfisa Organ played by Waits in “Cemetery Polka” which creates a serial killer loose in a carnival-type atmosphere.

 The Latin feel of “Jockey Full of Bourbon” adds to the Caribbean themes.
 He even sings “16 men on a dead man’s chest” for good measure.
 Again, Ribot’s guitars and Michael Blair’s conga drums stand out, making this short song one that would end up in the Beautiful Maladies compilation.
 The mentions of Tarantellas, Cubans, and New Orleans in “Tango Till They’re Sore” enrich the overarching and unifying theme of Rain Dogs.
 He makes you want to play the song amidst a group of drunk friends, all chiming in together, “Send me off to bed forever more,” essentially turning the song into a sea chantey.